APonce911/jekyll-mywebsite/_drafts/scala_sumary.md

 <h2>Lexical Scopes</h2>
  <h3>Nested Functions</h3>
-  Are auxiliary functions defined inside the parent function.
+   Auxiliary functions are defined inside the parent function.
 Used to isolate a function from the user, just like private functions.
   <pre>
    <code>
     def sqrt(x: Double) = {